openvinotoolkit/docker_ci/docs/tutorials/OV_docker_VScode.md

 The purpose of this tutorial is to examine [Intel® Distribution of OpenVINO™ toolkit](https://software.intel.com/openvino-toolkit) development containers.

-This tutorial will go step-by-step to demonstrate how to set up an OpenVINO™ custom development container under Visual Studio Code* to use it as your full-time development environment.
+This tutorial provides step-by-step instructions to demonstrate how to set up an OpenVINO™ custom development container under Visual Studio Code* to use it as your full-time development environment.

 ## Prerequisites